LogtalkDotOrg/logtalk3/manuals/sources/devtools/packs.rst

 - A file defining an object named after the registry with a ``_registry`` suffix, implementing the ``registry_protocol``.
-This naming convention helps preventing name conflicts.
+This naming convention helps prevent name conflicts.

 - A loader file (named ``loader.lgt`` or ``loader.logtalk``) that loads the registry object file and all pack object files.